-I started my career as a career counselor in 2000, just before the major bust in high tech industries, so I've written and reviewed my fair share of IT resumes.
+I started my career as a career coach in 2000, just before a major bust in high tech industries, so I've written and reviewed my fair share of IT resumes.
 The most common mistake people make when writing this kind of resume lies in failing to include a Technical Skills section near the beginning of the resume.

 Instead of listing their technical skills in a separate section that is easy to read at a glance, people often list those crucial skills within the descriptions of each job they held.
 This approach is not effective because your technical skills become buried within your job descriptions.
 Without a Technical Skills section, there is no place on your resume that allows the employer to quickly, at a glance, review your specific set of technical skills.